kiboschool/course-programming-2/src/lessons/inheritance-and-error-handling/encapsulation.md

 student_list.students.pop("John")
 ```

-In the second example, the user is relying on the implementation details of the `ClassStudents` class `student_list.students.append`.
-If we change the implementation of the `ClassStudents` class to use a `dict` instead of a `list`, users will have to change their code.
+In the second example, the user is relying on the implementation details of the `StudentList` class `student_list.students.append`.
+If we change the implementation of the `StudentList` class to use a `dict` instead of a `list`, users will have to change their code.
 That describes really bad code and program design.

 ## What Should We Do?